 AMY GOODMAN: Leonard Weinglass is one of the attorneys for the Cuban Five.
 He joins us now in our firehouse studio.
 Welcome to Democracy Now!
 Leonard, we don’t have much time.
 If you can explain the case that you made in the Miami courthouse.

 LEONARD WEINGLASS: In 2006, the 11th Circuit said it didn’t matter that the trial was in Miami; what mattered is what happened inside the courthouse in the courtroom.
 This appeal that we just argued was a question of what went on during the six-and-a-half-month trial.
 And what we were able to establish is that the government failed to prove its case of either espionage or conspiracy to commit murder.
 And furthermore, the government prosecutors, knowing they failed to prove their case, committed grievous prosecutorial misconduct in arguing to the jury.
 I think we should win on both counts.

 JUAN GONZALEZ: On the issue of espionage, explain in terms of the law.
-They were spying, but they weren’t spying on the US government.
+They were spying, but they weren’t spying on the U.S. government.
 They were spying on other Cubans, right?
-So how does that qualify as espionage by US law?
+So how does that qualify as espionage by U.S. law?

 LEONARD WEINGLASS: This was a very unique case, Juan.
 This is the first time in our history that there’s been an espionage charge, conspiracy to commit espionage.
 The government admitted they could not prove espionage.
 But even conspiracy to commit espionage, there wasn’t a single page of classified document involved in this case.
 That never happened before.
-Furthermore, the defense was able to call General Atkinson, General Wilhelm, Admiral Carol, the advisor to the President of the United States on Cuba, all these witnesses for the defense.
+Furthermore, the defense was able to call General Atkinson, General Wilhelm, Admiral Carol, the adviser to the president of the United States on Cuba, all these witnesses for the defense.
 That never happened before in an espionage case.